-1. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?
+2. Based on your local needs assessment, what percentage of Title IIIB funding is allocated to Legal Services?

-A minimum of 5%.
+A minimum of 5%

-2. Specific to Legal Services, has there been a change in your local needs in the past four years?
-If so, please identify the change (include whether the change affected the level of funding and the difference in funding levels in the past four years).
-Yes/No, Discuss:
+3. Specific to Legal Services, has there been a change in your local needs in the past four years?
+If so, please identify the change.

-Yes.
 To determine Title III B funds (adequate proportion), needs assessment data, information received at the Public Hearing, and current proportions were reviewed.
 Program utilization and expenditures in programs that have under-expended and/or not met their objectives were analyzed.
 Needs assessment results included the following issues: Remaining in my home and live independently, dental, accidents in the home, learning about services/benefits, dependence on others, disaster Preparedness, accessing and enrolling for services/benefits, understanding Medicare, finding friends/social activities, financial security/money to live on.